Successful experiment with bioelectrodes growing in the brain

 He said, “If electrons and electrodes are formed in a biological system, the invasiveness (the ability to invade tissues or cells) will be relatively much lower, even zero, compared to introducing hard and rigid standard electronics into soft biological tissue. ” he said.

-In the near future, fabrication of these gel electrodes in living tissue could help improve electrical signal transmission between electronics and biology.
+In the near future, fabrication of these gel electrodes in living tissue might help improve electrical signal transmission between electronics and biology.
 “In the longer term, fundamentally new bioelectronic means such as novel nerve stimulation and recording protocols are possible,” Bergren said.

 Commenting on this achievement, Prof. Magnus Bergren said: “In the long run, fundamentally new bioelectronic tools such as novel nerve stimulation and recording protocols are possible.
 I am convinced that we can achieve something similar in mammalian models.” said.